-Norwegian Institute of Wood Technology (Treteknisk) is a private research association for the sawmills and the timber industry in Norway.
-Our 128 member companies represent sawmilling, woodworking, glulam, roof truss and timber frame industry, as well as related industry.
+The Norwegian Institute of Wood Technology (Treteknisk) is a private research association for the sawmill and timber industry in Norway.
+Our member companies represent sawmilling, woodworking, glulam, roof truss and timber frame industry, as well as related industry.

-The Institute has 32 employees.
+The institute has approx. 30 employees.
 Our main tasks are research and development projects, quality control, quality documentation, laboratory tests and diffusion of knowledge from R&D work for the Norwegian timber industry.

 Treteknisk shall be the preferred R&D and knowledge partner for the Norwegian timber based industry and other companies in the wood value chain.

 The Institute shall contribute to profitability of the member companies by using updated knowledge about wood, its properties, processing methods and usage.
 The means to succeed in this are R&D objectives, distribution of knowledge, consulting and quality documentation.